ExchangeUnion/docs/XU-TechnicalPaper.md

 - Exchange Union is a decentralized mexchange infrastructure, exchange of assets happens on Exchange Union
   - Liquid simply lets users transfer bitcoin from Exchange A to B
 - Exchange Union is (network-latency) instant
   - Liquid is a sidechain with about 1 min block times, in future down to 10s block times.
-But never instant.
+But never as fast as a payment channel.
 - Exchange Union requires XUD, software only
   - Liquid requires special hardware
 - Exchange Union is completely open source and free to use